Symmetronic/discrete-wavelets/README.md

 - [energy](#energy): Calculates the energy as sum of squares of an array of data or coefficients.
 - [idwt](#idwt): Single level inverse discrete wavelet transform.
 - [maxLevel](#maxLevel): Determines the maximum level of useful decomposition.
+- [pad](#pad): Extends a signal with a given padding mode.
 - [wavedec](#wavedec): 1D wavelet decomposition.
 Transforms data by calculating coefficients from input data.
 - [waverec](#waverec): 1D wavelet reconstruction.
 Inverses a transform by calculating input data from coefficients.

 Only the following `Wavelet` is supported at the moment:

 - [Haar](https://de.wikipedia.org/wiki/Haar-Wavelet): `'D2'`, `'db1'`, `'haar'`

+The following values for the `PaddingMode` are supported at the moment:

+- `'constant'`: Replication of border values.
+- `'zero'`: Adding zeros.

 ### dwt